 Public works contracts.
-Discrimination in state public works contracts because of sex is also prohibited, and all such contracts must include a clause to that effect (MD Code State Finance and Procurement Sec.
+Contractors with state public works contracts are prohibited from employment discrimination on the basis of sex, and all such contracts must include a clause to that effect (MD Code State Finance and Procurement Sec.
 13-219 et seq.).

 Apprenticeship and training.
-Employers are also prohibited from discriminating on the basis of sex, sexual orientation, or marital status in apprenticeship, training, and retraining programs (MD State Govt.
+Employers are also prohibited from discriminating on the basis of sex, sexual orientation, gender identity, or marital status in apprenticeship, training, and retraining programs (MD State Govt.
 Code Sec.
 20-606 ).

 Bona fide occupational qualification (BFOQ) exception.
 Differences in treatment are permissible where they are “reasonably necessary” to the normal operation of that particular business or enterprise.
 Thus, advertisements may indicate a preference, limitation, specification, or discrimination based on sex, but only where gender is a BFOQ.
 These situations are rare, however, and should be handled with extreme caution.